cryptrunner49/goargs/README.md

 }
 ```

-## Documentation 📖

-After running your application, find the auto-generated docs in the `docs/` folder.
-They update automatically as you modify your commands and flags!

 ## Contributing 🤝

 We welcome contributions!
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to help improve ArGonaut.